microvm/microvm-spec/instruction-set.rst

 TODO: the semantics will eventually be written in this document.

-The ``EQ`` and the ``NE`` operator are also applicable to ``ref``, ``iref``, ``func``, ``stack``, ``thread`` (we call them "EQ-comparable") and the result is whether they refer to the same object, field, function, stack or thread, respectively.
+The ``EQ`` and the ``NE`` operator are also applicable to ``ref``, ``iref``, ``func``, ``stack``, ``thread`` (which are collectively called "EQ-comparable") and the result is whether they refer to the same object, field, function, stack or thread, respectively.
 In the case of ``tagref64``, it checks for exact bit-wise equality, which may not be desired because both operands can contain floating point numbers.

 The return value has type ``int<1>``.
 1 for true and 0 for false.